End-of-Life Doula Services

 A Team Approach

-I work closely with your family, friends, and care team to understand your daily routine and preferences.
-My goal is to ensure you spend this chapter exactly as you wish, with peace, dignity, and connection.
-I collaborate with hospice and palliative care teams, physicians, social workers, and your chosen support systems to provide seamless, coordinated care.
+I collaborate with your family, friends, and care team to align your daily routine and preferences.
+My goal is to help you live this chapter as you wish, with peace, dignity, and connection.

 When to Reach Out